Shubert Theatre (Boston)

-The Shubert Theatre is a theatre in Boston, Massachusetts, at 263-265 Tremont Street in the Boston Theater District.
-It opened on January 24, 1910, with a production of Shakespeare's The Taming of the Shrew starring E. H. Sothern and Julia Marlowe.
+The Shubert Theatre is a theatre in Boston, Massachusetts, at 263–265 Tremont Street in the Boston Theater District.
+The building has been listed on the National Register of Historic Places since 1980.

+History

 Architect Thomas M. James (Hill, James, & Whitaker) designed the building, which seats approximately 1,600 people.
 Originally conceived as The Lyric Theatre by developer Charles H. Bond, it was taken over by The Shubert Organization in 1908 after Bond's death.
+The theater was named in honor of Sam S. Shubert, middle brother of the Shubert family, who had died in 1905.

+The theater opened on January 24, 1910, with a production of Shakespeare's The Taming of the Shrew, starring E. H. Sothern and Julia Marlowe.

-The building was added to the National Register of Historic Places in 1980.
-In February 1996, the Wang Center signed a 40-year lease agreement to operate the theatre with the Shubert Organization, which continues to own the building and property; the theatre reopened after renovation in November 1996, as the first stop on the First National Tour of RENT.
+The building was added to the National Register of Historic Places as the Sam S. Shubert Theatre in 1980.
+In February 1996, the Wang Center for the Performing Arts signed a 40-year lease agreement to operate the theatre with the Shubert Organization, which continues to own the building and property.

+The theatre reopened after renovation in November 1996, as the first stop on the first national tour of the musical Rent.
 The Boch family became the namesake of the center in 2016, making the full name of the theatre the Shubert Theatre at the Boch Center.